Speakers

 Barry Hartstein

-Barry Hartstein serves as Co-Chair of Littler’s EEO and Diversity Practice and has earned a national reputation for his work; a career that includes more than 40 years of counseling and representing employers in a broad range of employment law matters.
-A significant focus of his practice involves representation of employers around the country in dealing with the Equal Employment Opportunity Commission, particularly systemic claims, including the resolution of such claims.
-He serves as Executive Editor of Littler’s Annual Report on EEOC Developments, which is in its thirteenth year of publication.
+Barry Hartstein serves as Co-Chair of Littler’s EEO and Inclusion Practice and has earned a national reputation for his work; a career that includes more than 40 years of counseling and representing employers in a broad range of employment law matters, particularly focusing on EEO compliance and related employment litigation.

 Read MoreLess